Course Title: Professional Practice in Applied Science

 Course Description

-This course includes a Work Integrated Learning experience in which your knowledge and skills will be applied and assessed in a real workplace context and where feedback from industry is integral to your experience.
+This course is a Capstone course and includes a Work Integrated Learning experience in which your knowledge and skills will be applied and assessed in a real workplace context and where feedback from industry is integral to your experience.

 Objectives/Learning Outcomes/Capability Development